 Area C is intended to accommodate a variety of commercial uses that may not be well-suited in the small-scale commercial format offered along Lakeshore Road.
-Larger format commercial such uses. as а supermarket or a small shopping centre. for example, would be appropriate on this site.
-Such uses play an important role in the establishment of neighbourhood centres by providing commercial anchors that draw customers that may frequent other businesses in the area.
-As in Areas A and B. Area C allows for residential development above the ground floor.
+Larger format commercial such uses. as supermarket or a small shopping centre, for example, would appropriate on this site.
+Such uses play anchors that draw customers that may frequent other businesses in the area.
+As in Areas A and B, Area C allows for residential development above the ground floor.

-Despite the allowance for a shopping development should centre. nonetheless be oriented towards the street with parking in the rear, as the development residential in the Neighbourhood Centre would greatly increase the number of residents able to access the site on foot.
+Despite the allowance for a shopping centre, development should nonetheless be oriented towards the street with parking in the rear, as the residential development in the Neighbourhood Centre would greatly increase the number of residents able to access the site on foot.
 See Figure 5.